 Nevertheless, the film works as an exquisitely wrought piece of circuitous, self-contained logic.
 There is a great beauty and at the same time eminent predictability in seeing every piece of the puzzle falling into place.
 The logic of the film comes together without a hitch or wrinkle that one can point to anywhere.
 (One of the more interesting issues is the film’s lack of any moral objections to the way the hero acts – he abducts a woman (Barbara Goenega) and forces her to strip at knifepoint and then at the end of the film allows her to die all in order to preserve the integrity of his own timeline).

 Timecrimes was the feature-length directorial debut of Nacho Vigalondo (he also plays the role of the scientist who sends Karra Elejalde back in time).
 As the measure of any foreign-language success, Timecrimes was brought up for an English-language remake, with David Cronenberg at one point announced as director.
-Nacho Vigalondo next made the alien invasion comedy Extraterrestrial (2011); Open Windows (2014), a reality bending thriller about online stalking and cyber-surveillance; and Colossal (2016) wherein Anne Hathaway develops a strange symbiosis with a giant monster; as well as episodes for various anthology films, including the A is for Apocalypse segment of The ABCs of Death (2012) and the Parallel Monsters segment of V/H/S Viral (2014).
+Nacho Vigalondo next made the alien invasion comedy Extraterrestrial (2011); Open Windows (2014), a reality bending thriller about online stalking and cyber-surveillance; Colossal (2016) wherein Anne Hathaway develops a strange symbiosis with a giant monster; as well as wrote Paradise Hills (2019) about a strange re-education institute; plus directed episodes for various anthology films, including the A is for Apocalypse segment of The ABCs of Death (2012) and the Parallel Monsters segment of V/H/S Viral (2014).